Sum to Zero

 Calculating the load: it's all about the maths

-Choosing the right decouplers is a matter of simple but critical arithmetic.
-You cannot guess what to use and you must calculate.
+Choosing the right decouplers is a matter of simple but critical arithmetic, and it has to be calculated, not guessed.
 The first step is to consult the manufacturer's specification sheet for the exact weight of your loudspeaker, but that single number is rarely enough.
 Most loudspeakers, particularly passive models with heavy magnets on the drivers, are front-heavy.
-This shifts the center of gravity forward, meaning the front pads or springs will bear significantly more load than the rear ones.
+This shifts the centre of gravity forward, meaning the front pads or springs will bear significantly more load than the rear ones.
 If you use four identical pads in a square, the front two might be overloaded (bottoming out) while the rear two are underloaded (too stiff to isolate), compromising the entire system.

 To solve this, you need to calculate the load per mounting point.
-If you are using a material like Sylomer, the manufacturer provides data sheets specifying the optimal static load range for each color-coded density.
-For example, a yellow Sylomer pad measuring 100x100x25mm might work best between 9-10kg, while an orange one with the same dimensions requires 14-16kg to function as intended (note, different manufacturers may have different color codes).
+If you are using a material like Sylomer, the manufacturer provides data sheets specifying the optimal static load range for each colour-coded density.
+For example, a yellow Sylomer pad measuring 100x100x25mm might work best between 9-10kg, while an orange one with the same dimensions requires 14-16kg to function as intended (note, different manufacturers may have different colour codes).
 You may need to use different densities for the front and rear, or adjust the spacing of the pads to balance the weight distribution.
-Load capacity is usually stated as N/mm2 per color, so getting the right pad requires both the right dimension and the right color.
+Load capacity is usually stated as N/mm2 per colour, so getting the right pad requires both the right dimension and the right colour.

 Measuring deflection on individual Sylomer pads to ensure correct loading.